Jake with out his glasses! Jake with his Irlen lenses glasses!

 We are "Walking Dead" fans.
 We keep fighting just like they do.
 Sometimes the zombies get us into a pickle, sometimes they take us down, but we fight and we fight hard.

 When we are not fighting we joke.
-I tell him that when people ask about his glasses, that he should tell him that he is like Cyclops for X-Men and if he takes off his glasses he would shoot a ray of light out of his eyes that is so powerful it would kill them.
+I tell him that when people ask about his glasses, that he should tell him that he is like Cyclops from X-Men and if he takes off his glasses he would shoot a ray of light out of his eyes that is so powerful it would kill them.
 Or I tell him he is like the Three Blind Mice, he gives me that grin I love.

 Sometimes this thing gets us down.
 Sometimes we make jokes about it.
 It is life, our life, and we cope, and God is good, even if we can't see it or feel it, because we know there is worse out there.
 I don't have the answers as to why he has to have this.
 I want normal, but I believe that God has a bigger plan, something that is outside of normal.
 What that is I do not know, and may never know.
-But his is working, the God who created the intricate, fascinating, every amazing universe, is at work in my son's life.
+But He is working, the God who created the intricate, fascinating, every amazing universe, is at work in my son's life.
 I can trust that.

 This is where we are at now, as of November 18, 2015.
 He is taking preventative meds in the am and pm.
 He wears his Irlen glasses everywhere but at home.
 We are homeschooling.
 He still has troubles with reading.
 He is a wiz at math.
 He can figure out stuff that I can't.
 He has difficulty getting his brain and hand to work together to write.
 He has a big heart.
 He believes in Jesus and we pray when he is sick and we pray for complete healing as well.
 He is a full on 13 year old boy, that has my heart.
 Well all three of my boys have my heart, I love them equally, but they each tug at my heart in a different way.
 Jake and I share a different relationship due to this journey we have been on together.